-light - medium air (4-9 knots), use weight a lot to sail the boat; coordinate the rolling in all maneuvers heavier air (10 and up, when people are hiking) - go max hike before sails load up, and before loading windward winch - trimmer can come to windward for initial speed build, then flash to leeward for final trim if needed.
-Play backstay and vang a lot, as well as downhaul as needed (that control is harder to "play" when loaded up).
-Be sure to be depowered before a puff hits - boats are relatively tippy.

-4) Set main luff tension (halyard) for run, and use downhaul to set main luff tension for upwind

-5) The main can handle quite a bit of leech tension (trim in) in breeze (if overpowered, put more backstay on) - The Bow comes back and sits next to The Main Trimmer, and they can do 4 hands trim on main if needed.
-6) The ith lead release the sense is all the sense formered in light sig (1 hale ab arring) and 2 hales abarring in

-6) The jib lead, when using the genoa, is all the way forward in light air (1 hole showing), and 2 holes showing in medium air.
+- 1) light medium air (4-9 knots), use weight a lot to sail the boat; coordinate the rolling in all maneuvers - 2) heavier air (10 and up, when people are hiking) go max hike before sails load up, and before loading windward winch trimmer can come to windward for initial speed build, then flash to leeward for final trim if needed. - 3) Play backstay and vang a lot, as well as downhaul as needed (that control is harder to "play" when loaded up).
+Be sure to be depowered before a puff hits boats are relatively tippy. - 4) Set main luff tension (halyard) for run, and use downhaul to set main luff tension for upwind - 5) The main can handle quite a bit of leech tension (trim in) in breeze (if overpowered, put more backstay on) The Bow comes back and sits next to The Main Trimmer, and they can do 4 hands trim on main if needed. - 6) The jib lead, when using the genoa, is all the way forward in light air (1 hole showing), and 2 holes showing in medium air.
 With the smaller jibs in heavy air, the lead is halfway to all the way back. (pins forward on the cars)